saihaj/graphql-ts-node-advanced-tutorial/docs/2-customizing-the-graphql-request-flow.md

 });
 ```

 Pretty straight-forward, and similar to what we did with `validate` previously.
-Now you can simply iterator through the error (if any occurred) and log them along-side the GraphQL operation that caused them.
+Now you can simply iterate through the error (if any occurred) and log them along-side the GraphQL operation that caused them.

 ```diff
 import {